dietertaotesting/tao-system-requirements/README-TODO.md

 # To Do List

 ## Release Process
-Updating this reo must be made part of the release process
+Updating this repo must be made part of the release process

 ## Homepage
 - GH Page needs to be created